 This stuff is truly really really good.
 And way easier than I ever thought it would be.
 So of course, I have to share.

-Psst: My carnivorous guy approves of this also – apparently it’s great on, well… meat.
+Psst: My carnivorous guy enthusiastically approves of this vegetarian gravy – apparently it’s great on, well… meat.

 Ingredients